- View Life at COA

 desire to be part of a small college with a human ecology focus

 a tendency to seek out intellectual and personal challenges

-If you are looking for further inspiration — beyond the ideas listed on the Common Application — for possible personal statement topics, here are additional suggestions:
+If you are looking for further inspiration for personal statement topics, beyond those listed on the Common Application, here are a few suggestions:

 Maps serve as a guide to where one can go, while also providing a record of the landscape.
 Landmarks, geological history, and cultural details can all be found on a map.
 At COA, students use mapping technology to understand the relationships between individuals and their communities, and between communities and their land.
 Create a map of your life, using whatever media you prefer, charting the highlights that indicate your history, influences, and future.
 Landmarks can range from people to events to places.

 For many years, science has been the preferred approach to addressing environmental problems.
 Significant progress has been made in many areas, but there remain a myriad of environmental issues that need to be addressed and science is only one part of any overall solution.
 Comment on the role of the arts and humanities in the effort to create a better relationship between humans and their environment.